 Modern transport in Kuala Lumpur

-Much more than just a trip, using public transport in Malaysia is an immersion into a culture of tolerance and courtesy.
-Discover how to travel with elegance in this crossroads of civilizations.
+Far more than just a way to get from A to B, using public transport in Malaysia is an immersion in a culture of tolerance and courtesy.
+Discover how to travel gracefully through this crossroads of civilizations.

-They trust us for their move in 2026
+Trusted for their move to Malaysia in 2026

-RapidKL KTM Berhad Malaysian Tourism Expat Network Francophonie Malaysia
+RapidKL KTM Berhad Malaysian Tourism Expat Network Francophonie Malaisie

-Malaysia in 2026 remains this fascinating blend where the skyscrapers of Kuala Lumpur stand alongside the ancient jungles of Taman Negara.
-This diversity is not just architectural; it is primarily human.
-The country's cultural richness draws its roots from the centuries-old crossing of Malay, Indian, Chinese, and Javanese populations.
+The Malaysia of 2026 remains that fascinating blend where the skyscrapers of Kuala Lumpur brush up against the ancient jungles of Taman Negara.
+This diversity is not just architectural, it is above all human.
+The country's cultural richness draws on centuries of intermingling between Malay, Indian, Chinese and Javanese communities.

-Every journey on the monorail or bus is a sociology lesson.
-You will encounter the majority religion of Islam, practiced with exemplary tolerance, the Buddhism of Chinese communities, and the vibrant Hinduism of Indian districts.
+Every journey by monorail or bus is a lesson in sociology.
+You will encounter the majority Islamic faith, practised with exemplary tolerance, the Buddhism of the Chinese communities and the vibrant Hinduism of the Indian neighbourhoods.
 Understanding this spiritual dimension is the key to harmonious etiquette.
-Here, respect for ancestors and local traditions, especially rites of passage, influences every daily gesture.
+Here, respect for ancestors and local traditions, especially rites of passage, shapes every everyday gesture.

-"In Malaysia, politeness is not limited to words; it is expressed in respectful silence and the space given to others."
+"In Malaysia, politeness is not limited to words, it is expressed through respectful silence and the space you leave for others."

-Culture Malaysia Malaysian Temple Local market Malaysian People
+Malaysian culture Malaysian temple Local market Malaysian people

-Avoid cultural faux pas with these fundamental principles of Malaysian etiquette.
+Avoid cultural missteps with these core principles of Malaysian etiquette.

-In local traditions, especially Malay and Indian, the left hand is reserved for personal hygiene.
-Never use it to pay for your bus ticket, hand over your transport card, or point in a direction.
-Always use the right hand or both hands as a sign of extreme respect.
+In local traditions, particularly Malay and Indian ones, the left hand is reserved for personal hygiene.
+Never use it to pay for your bus ticket, hand over your transit card or point in a direction.
+Always use your right hand, or both hands as a sign of the utmost respect.

 👋

-Pointing at a person or even an object with your index finger is perceived as aggressive.
+Pointing at a person, or even an object, with your index finger is seen as aggressive.
 Malaysians use their right thumb, with a closed fist, to indicate a direction or a stop.

 Physical Contact

 The head is considered the most sacred part of the body.
-Never touch a passenger's head, even a child's.
-Likewise, avoid physical contact between opposite sexes in queues.
+Never touch another passenger's head, not even a child's.
+Likewise, avoid any physical contact between members of the opposite sex in queues.

 Greeting

-Rather than a firm handshake, prefer a slight nod with the right hand over the heart.
-This is the "Salam" greeting gesture, which shows great consideration.
-In crowded buses, a simple soft gaze and a slight movement of the head are enough to say thank you.
+Rather than a firm handshake, opt for a slight nod of the head with your right hand on your heart.
+This is the "Salam" greeting, a gesture that conveys great regard.
+On crowded buses, a gentle look and a slight tilt of the head are enough to say thank you.

 Learn more about the culture →